kelsadita/mytoi/README.md

 # Development instructions

+Make sure you have latest version of node js installed on your machine.

 The build process is still in rudimentary stage.
 For development you will need to start both `webpack` server (From MyTOI project) and `express` server (From MyTOI-backend project)

 Make sure that you *cd* into both the projects and run `npm install`